nextgis/docs_ngweb/source/layers.rst

 WMS layer
 ---------

 NextGIS Web is a WMS client.
 To connect a WMS layer you need to know its address.
 WMS server should be able to serve it using a coordinate system EPSG:3857.
-You can check for this coordinate system presence by making a GetCapabilites request to a server and examining the response.
+You can check if this coordinate system is available for a particular layer by making a GetCapabilites request to a server and examining the response.
 For example a WMS layer provided by Geofabrik (GetCapabilities), responds in EPSG:4326 and EPSG:900913.
-While EPSG:900913 and EPSG:3857 are technically the same, NGW requests data in 3857 and server does not support for that coordinate system.
+While EPSG:900913 and EPSG:3857 are technically the same, NGW requests data in 3857 and the server does not support that coordinate system.

-To add WMS layer you need to create a resource called WMS connection.
+To add a WMS layer you need to create a resource called WMS connection.
 You may create a single connection for many layers.
-In actions pane "Create resource" click "WMS connection" (see :numref:`admin_layers_create_wms_connection`).
+In the "Create resource" actions pane click  "WMS connection" (see :numref:`admin_layers_create_wms_connection`).

 .. figure:: _static/admin_layers_create_wms_connection_eng.png
    :name: admin_layers_create_wms_connection
    :align: center
    :width: 16cm

-   Selection of "WMS connection" action.
+   Selection of "WMS connection" action

 Create resource dialog for WMS connection is presented on :numref:`admin_layers_create_wms_connection_description`.